Polyuria

 Daily urine output may be greater than 10 litres.
 A pituitary tumour may cause headaches, visual disturbance and symptoms of pituitary hormone excess or deficiency.
 Other brain tumours in the region of the pituitary gland may be also be responsible - eg, craniopharyngiomas.

-Historial médico anterior
+Historial médico pasado

 Chronic kidney disease may be a consequence of diabetes mellitus, connective tissue disease such as systemic lupus erythematosus (SLE), renal vascular disease, pyelonephritis or obstructive uropathy.
 Cranial diabetes insipidus may be due to pituitary surgery or irradiation, infection (meningitis, cerebral abscess), sarcoidosis or head injury.